Logarithmic Donaldson-Thomas theory: Flavours of tropicalization

 \subsection{Tropicalization via compactifications}

-In the previous section, tropicalizations were seen to determine a family of compactifications in which the closure of a subvariety meets each stratum in the expected codimension.
+In the previous section, tropicalizations were seen to select partial compactifications of $X^\circ$, in which the closure of a subvariety meets each stratum in the expected codimension.
 There is a partial converse.

 Let $X'$ be a simple normal crossings compactification of $X^\circ$.
 Let $Z$ be a subscheme of $X'$ whose intersection with the strata of $X'$ have the expected codimension, with

 The following perspective is due to Hacking--Keel--Tevelev, extended by Ulirsch, and is sometimes referred to as \textit{geometric tropicalization}, see~\cite{HKT,U15}.